theupdateframework/taps/tap4.md

 # Augmented Reference Implementation

+[Sebastien is working on this.]

 # Copyright

 This document has been placed in the public domain.

 # Acknowledgements

-It is worth mentioning that Notary has a pinning implementation currently.
+It is worth mentioning that Notary has a pinning implementation.
-Although this proposal differs and has slightly different goals, the Notary format should be compatible with this through a simple transformation.
+Although this proposal differs from that implementation and has slightly different goals, the Notary format should be compatible with this through a simple transformation.